Die casting: Cast metal

-As of 2008, maximum weight limits for aluminium, brass, magnesium, and zinc castings are estimated at approximately 70 lb, 10 lb, 44 lb, and 75 lb, respectively.
+As of 2008, maximum weight limits for aluminium, brass, magnesium, and zinc castings are estimated at 70 lb, 10 lb, 44 lb, and 75 lb, respectively.
 By late-2019, press machines capable of die casting single pieces over-100 kg were being used to produce aluminium chassis components for cars.

 The material used defines the minimum section thickness and minimum draft required for a casting as outlined in the table below.
 The thickest section should be less than 13 mm, but can be greater.